Rush hour delays: Two crashes on city routes

 Emergency services are responding to two separate crashes in Tauranga less than three kilometers apart.

-One lane is blocked on 17th Ave after a crash between two cars this afternoon.
+One lane is blocked on 17th Ave, near Clarke St, after a crash between two cars this afternoon.

 Police were called to the scene just after 4pm.